-At any time prior to convening a Determination Panel, a Party may request an informal resolution of a complaint rather than an investigation by contacting the Title IX Coordinator.
+At any time prior to convening a Determination Panel, a Party may request an informal resolution of a complaint rather than an investigation by contacting the Title IX Coordinator in writing.
 All Parties and the Title IX Coordinator must agree to informal resolution for this option to be used.
 The Title IX Coordinator will assess the request for informal resolution against the severity of the alleged violation and the potential risks to campus community members.
 If the Title IX Coordinator determines that informal resolution is appropriate, the Title IX Coordinator will notify the Parties.
 The Title IX Coordinator will designate a College representative to facilitate a dialogue with the Parties in an attempt to reach a resolution.
 The allegation will be deemed resolved when the Parties expressly agree to an outcome that is acceptable to them which is approved by the Title IX Coordinator in consultation with other appropriate College administrators.
 A Party may withdraw from the informal resolution process at any time.
+The informal resolution process will be conducted in accordance with procedures specified by the Title IX Coordinator, as determined in his/her sole discretion.